Fishing mortality in the Barents Sea

 A spawning stock which is calculated to be at a level that most likely will give good recruitment has good reproductive ability (the spawning stock is above Bpa).
 Good recruitment presupposes that environmental factors which influence fry survival are favourable.

 Fishing mortality is connected with the degree of harvesting.
 If the fishing mortality is calculated to be below the precautionary level (Fpa), the stock is said to be harvested sustainably.
-If the fishing mortality is calculated to be above the precautionary level (Fpa), but below that which ICES has defined as the action limit for sustainability (Flim), there is a risk that the stock cannot be sustainably harvested.
-There is then a greater likelihood that the fishing mortality is at a level which will take the stock biomass below the precautionary level (Bpa).
-If the fishing mortality is calculated to be above the action limit for sustainability (Flim), the stock is said to be not harvested sustainably.
+If the fishing mortality is calculated to be above the precautionary level (Fpa), but below what ICES has defined as the action limit for sustainability (Flim), there is a risk that the stock cannot be sustainably harvested.
+Then there is a greater likelihood that the fishing mortality is at a level which will lead the stock biomass below the precautionary level (Bpa).
+If the fishing mortality is calculated to be above the action limit for sustainability (Flim), the stock is not harvested sustainably.

 Places and areas